rshipp/octostatus.ahk/README.md

 A simple tray-icon app to check GitHub's status.
 Uses the GitHub Status API at https://status.github.com/api

+To use, just download and run the executable.

 ## Disclaimer
 This software is not endorsed or supported by GitHub in any way.